 You invent a myriad of surgical instruments, so commonly used, that, if a surgeon wants to use it––he just tells his scrub nurse your name.

 Then, with a prophetic stroke of genius, in the height of a lustrous career, you design the operation for a deadly condition, which, in your nineties, almost kills you.
-After a drama, fit for a Hollywood epic, the surgery is performed, and you still can go back to work to your room located at the top floor of the hospital, the hospital you founded, developed, and made famous in all world’s corners, the hospital which in the end saved your life.
+After a drama, fit for a Hollywood epic, the surgery is performed, and you can still go back to work to your room located on the top floor of the hospital, the hospital you founded, developed, and made famous in all the world’s corners, the hospital which in the end saved your life.
 The Methodist Hospital.

 And talking about the drama.

-On New Year’s Eve 2005 a ripping pain between Dr. Debakey’s shoulder blades interrupted his preparation for the next year’s lecture.
-He suspected the diagnosis since throughout his entire life medical checkups didn’t show a smidgen of the heart disease.
+On New Year’s Eve 2005, a ripping pain between Dr. DeBakey’s shoulder blades interrupted his preparation for the next year’s lecture.
+He suspected the diagnosis since throughout his entire life, medical checkups didn’t show a smidgen of the heart disease.
 He was 97 years old, had an extraordinary and fulfilling life, and just didn’t want to see a doctor.
-After 3 days, however, probably under a pressure from the family, CT of the chest was done and confirmed the diagnosis of aortic dissection.
+After 3 days, however, probably under a pressure from the family, a CT of the chest was done and confirmed the diagnosis of aortic dissection.
 According to the classification DeBakey himself designed, he was blessed with the worst type, type 2.
 If you were looking for a true thoracic emergency––here it was.
 Despite being painfully aware of the gravity of the problem, for the next 5 weeks, he adamantly refused to be admitted to the hospital.
 Then, after DeBakey slipped into a coma, the family rushed him to the hospital.
 Friday afternoon, the emergency Ethics Committee meeting ended with a decision to offer the surgery to their patriarch.
 But the chief anesthesiologist, and the rest of the hospital’s anesthesia staff for that matter, refused to put him to sleep, telling of the conversation he had with Dr. DeBakey not wanting to have any extraordinary efforts on his behalf in a case of emergency.
 The family found another anesthesiologist willing to do surgery, a doctor who worked in a different hospital.
 But he didn’t have the formal rights to practice at Methodists.
 Another emergency meeting and the privileges were granted.

 The operation lasted seven hours.
 The surgeon, who was mentored by DeBakey, did the type of procedure, which DeBakey himself described 50 years ago.
 They cooled his body and repaired his torn aorta with a Dacron graft, the same prosthetic material DeBakey developed more than 50 years ago.
 And he finished the long vascular procedure with tracheostomy and gastrostomy.
-After 3 months of treatment Dr. Michael DeBakey, who was saved by the operation he devised 50 years prior, was discharged home.
+After 3 months of treatment, Dr. Michael DeBakey, who was saved by the operation he devised 50 years prior, was discharged home.
 He lived another 2 years, what for a person approaching a century mark, seemed like another century.

 The bill for the procedure approached one million dollars, which obviously was written off.